Sruti2104/Netflix-EDA-Project/README.md

 HOW TO RUN:
 1. Place netflix_titles.csv in the same folder as the Python script.
-2. Install Pandas if not already installed: pip install pandas
+2. Install the required libraries: pip install pandas scikit-learn
 3. Run the Python script:
-   python netflix_eda.py
+   python netflix_eda.ipynb
 4. Follow the interactive menu to explore the dataset.

 AUTHOR: